 2012-13: Lowe skated in 64 games and was an assistant captain for the Edmonton Oil Kings in his fourth WHL season.
 He led the Oil Kings with 148 penalty minutes and had career highs in goals (15) and assists (16) while finishing +38.
 Edmonton’s 51 wins were third most in the league and the Oil Kings finished first in the Central Division and reached the WHL finals against Portland.
 Lowe scored 1 goal with 7 assists and was +10 with 28 penalty minutes in 22 playoff games.
 He signed a three-year, entry-level contract with Carolina in March, 2013.

 2013-14: Lowe skated in 63 of 76 games for Carolina AHL affiliate Charlotte in his first pro season.
 He scored 2 goals with 10 assists and was minus-7 with 86 penalty minutes.
 The Checkers missed the playoffs; finishing fourth in the West Division.

-Lowe scored 15 goals for a dominant Edmonton Oil Kings squad in his final season of junior hockey in 2012-13 but he figures to be more of a two-way defensemen at the pro level.
-The son of one of the top defensive defensemen in NHL history, Keegan Lowe displays some of the same snarl and combativeness as his father Kevin Lowe but he is a work in progress in terms of his defensive play and consistency.
-Still adjusting to the size, strength and skill level at pro hockey in his second AHL season, he has the ups and downs not uncommon for a player making the adjustment from junior hockey to the pro level.
+Lowe scored 15 goals for a dominant Edmonton Oil Kings squad in his final season of junior hockey but has been a physical, defensive defender at the pro level.
+The son of one of the top defensive defensemen in NHL history, Keegan Lowe displays some of the same snarl and combativeness as his father Kevin Lowe.
+His defensive play and consistency remains a work in progress and he can take undisciplined penalties.